'I want to make sure future generations never forget': Holocaust survivor shares his story

 SURVIVAL - LIFE IN CAMP

 As the days went on, Metz started stealing raw potatoes when he could, splitting them with his mother.
-The slept on wooden bunks with straw mattresses.
+They slept on wooden bunks with straw mattresses.

 "I never got used to the fleas, the lice, the bed bugs," Metz recalled.
 "I didn't understand what was going on - I would be scratching myself."